-FY2024 and Long-term Target FY2023 Performance To maintain an appropriate balance of men and women holding management positions in the company.
-We achieved in maintaining a ratio of 59% female employees in management positions by end of 2023.
-We aim to provide company-wide training to improve skills and competency, targeting 3.0 average training hours for management staff and 2.0 average training hours for non-management staff.
-We provided an average of 13.13 training hours for our non-management employees and 9.97 training hours for our management employees.
-To implement capacity training for Climate Reporting data owners, and SR training on Sustainability Trends and Standards, and their impacts on Isetan.
-This is a new target for FY2024.
-Moving forward, Isetan will disclose our progress against this target.
+FY2023 and Long-term Target FY2022 Performance To achieve an appropriately balanced ratio of male to female employees holding management positions in the company as at end of the year.
+We achieved in maintaining a ratio of 61% female employees in management positions by end of 2022.
+We aim to have 3.0 average training hours for management staff and 2.0 average training hours for non-management staff.
+We provided an average of 3.39 training hours for our non-management employees and 4.05 training hours for our management employees.

-CUSTOMER AND TENANT HEALTH AND SAFETY
+CUSTOMER HEALTH AND SAFETY